Rock the Vote: Democracy Class

 Rock the Vote: Democracy Class is a program put on by Rock the Vote.
-It is designed to educate high school students about voting, elections and governance.
-The lesson plan uses music, pop culture, video, classroom discussion and a mock election to teach young Americans the skills to navigate the elections process and engage as active citizens.
+It is designed to educate high school students about voting, elections, and governance.
+The lesson plan uses music, pop culture, video, classroom discussion, and a mock election to teach young Americans about elections.
 On Democracy Day 2011, teachers in all 50 states committed to teaching Democracy Class in more than 1,100 classrooms.
 High school students in Democracy Classes participate in mobile polls that assess their viewpoints on public policy issues.